NervosEducationHub/EducationHubArticles/why_is_proof_of_work_required/index.md

 ### **The Mining Process**

 To comprehend the intricacies of Proof-of-Work, one must delve into the mining process.
 When transactions occur within the Bitcoin network, they are bundled into a memory pool (mempool).
 Miners then select a set of transactions from the mempool and attempt to form a new block.
-To do so, they must solve a cryptographic puzzle, which demands substantial computational Proof-of-Worker.
+To do so, they must solve a cryptographic puzzle, which demands substantial computational Proof-of-Work.

 The puzzle, based on the SHA-256 hashing algorithm, involves discovering a unique value known as a nonce.
 The miner combines this nonce with the block's data, generating a hash that meets the network's difficulty target.
 The difficulty target is a dynamic value that adjusts every 2016 blocks (roughly every two weeks) to maintain a consistent block creation time of approximately 10 minutes.